kundusubrata/tindog_project/README.md

 # tindog_project
-This is the gog purchasing Website.
+This is the dog purchasing Website.
 I made it using bootstrap.